Godavari remains above danger level at Bhadrachalam, flood level receding slowly

-Kothagudem: The water level in river Godavari at Bhadrachalam in the district has been receding slowly though the water level was still above the danger level and the flood flow was above the 70 feet mark on Saturday.
+Kothagudem: The water level in river Godavari at Bhadrachalam in the district has been receding slowly though the water level was still above the danger level and the flood level came down below the 70 feet mark on Saturday evening.

-At 4am in the day the water level was 71.30 feet, it came down to 70.90 feet at 8am and reached 70.30 feet at 12 noon as the gates of upstream projects were being closed with decrease in the flood flow into those projects.
+At 4am in the day the water level was 71.30 feet, reached 70.30 feet at 12 noon and at 6 pm the water level was 68.60 feet as the gates of upstream projects were being closed with decrease in the flood flow into those projects.

 Transport Minister Puvvada Ajay Kumar along with the priests of Bhadradri Temple performed ‘Ganga Harati’ and special prayers seeking divine intervention to make the flood situation turn to normalcy.